-Consumers can without being asked and take pressure off people in their life transitioning through menopause.
-Brands can fund school & community-based workshops that teach children how to react and understand.
+Consumers can seek out information without being asked and take pressure off people in their life transitioning through menopause.

+Brands can fund school and community-based workshops that teach children how to react and understand.
 Employers can level the playing field by providing leave for partners to accompany loved ones to important menopause appointments to understand and advocate for their needs.